sungnga/jbook-cli-app/README.md

 - We want to extract the cumulative code logic into a separate hook and we can call it in CodeCell component
 - The useCumulativeCode hook is going to receive a cellId as a parameter.
 We need to know the id of the cell we're trying to find the cumulative code for

+### Adding CSS to CellList, fixing CodeCell resize odd behavior
+- Let's add some margin to the sides of our CellList component.
+This way the cell list doesn't bleed to the edge of the browser window
+- Fixing CodeCell vertical resize odd behavior of abruptly snapping shut and open